 Cover and cook till the water evaporates.

-The rice tastes better the next day, after all the flavours have had a change to mingle.
+The rice tastes better the next day, after all the flavours have had a chance to mingle.

 The Regional Cuisines of India (RCI) was started by Lakshmi of Veggie Cuisine.
 After Tamilian and Andhra cuisine, it is now the turn of Maharashtrian food.